Hypercubers/hypercubing.xyz/docs/faq.md

 ### 8-dimensional and higher

-Above 5 dimensions, cube puzzles aren't more difficult or interesting, just more tedious and computationally expensive.
-But there might be some wild hyperpuzzles yet to be discovered up there, say one based on the very special geometry of the [E8 Lattice](https://en.wikipedia.org/wiki/E8_lattice)!
+Above five dimensions, cube puzzles aren't more difficult or interesting, just more tedious and computationally expensive.
+But there might be some wild higher-dimensional puzzles yet to be discovered, say one based on the very special geometry of the [E8 Lattice](https://en.wikipedia.org/wiki/E8_lattice)!

 ### 3D Rubik's Clock